 From your most beloved pieces of silver jewelry to that stunning set of flatware you only break out at the holidays, silver is one of the most practical and sophisticated metals for a range of occasions.
 Its timeless look makes it a favorite among trend-seekers and traditionalists alike.

 However, like many fine metals, silver can fall prey to a variety of environmental assailants.
-Dust, dirt, and exposure to the elements can dramatically affect the color and clarity of silver, which is why knowing how to clean silver is so essential.
+Dust, dirt, and exposure to the elements can dramatically affect the color and clarity of silver, causing it to tarnish, which is why knowing how to clean silver is so essential.

 Baking Soda and Water

 Vinegar and Aluminum

-For this method, simply line a glass or iron pan with aluminum foil (make sure the shiny side is facing upward), and then pour in a mix of one part vinegar with four parts water.
+For this method, simply line a glass or iron pan with aluminum foil (make sure the shiny side is facing upward), and then pour in a mix of one part vinegar and four parts water.
 Bring the mixture to a boil, drop in the silver, and let it rest for about five minutes.
 Remove the silver, rinse it with warm water, and then wipe it dry with a clean cloth.

 Similarly, powdered laundry detergent can be used to clean your silver.
 Try lining a bowl with aluminum foil and filling it with hot water.
 Next, mix in one tablespoon of powdered laundry detergent.
 Let your silver sit in this mixture for around one minute, rinse it with water, and then let it air dry.
 It should come out spot-free!